 Will my package holiday be cancelled?

 Definitely don’t cancel your holiday if it is due to take place before 17 May.
-Package holiday providers should cancel package bookings as a result of the travel ban and most will if the Foreign, Commonwealth and Development Office (FCDO) continues to advise against all non-essential travel to your destination.
+Package holiday providers should cancel package bookings as a result of the travel ban.

 We wouldn’t rush into cancelling your package holiday, beyond that date either, even if you’re worried your booking will be affected by hotel quarantine measures.
 You may have to pay to do so, whereas you’ll be entitled to a full refund if the holiday ends up being cancelled or significantly changed by the provider.